Heavy flavor dissociation in the framework of multi-body Dirac equations: Heavy flavors in vacuum

-We now turn to calculate the heavy flavor baryon states with the three-body Dirac equation.
-The baryon masses and the comparison with the experimental data are shown in Table \ref{table3}.
-For doubly charmed and singly bottomed baryons which have been observed experimentally, the agreement between the calculation and the data is good enough£¬ with relative difference $D_R < 2.3\%$.
-Theoretically, we expect that, the relativistic potential model is even better to describe triply charmed and doubly and triply bottomed baryons.
-For singly charmed baryons, however, the model calculation is not so good.
-Especially for those baryons with two light quarks $u$ and $d$, the relative difference for some states reaches $6.3\%$.
-This is due to the fact that, the creation-annihilation fluctuations for light quarks may play a sizable role, and the interaction between two light quarks can not fully described by a potential.
+The baryon masses and the comparison with the experimental data are shown in Table~\ref{table3}.
+For doubly charmed baryons $\Xi_{cc}^+$ and $\Xi_{cc}^{++}$ which have been observed experimentally, the agreement between the calculation and the data is good with relative difference $D_R < 0.4\%$.
+Theoretically, we expect that the relativistic potential model should be more reliable in describing triply charmed and doubly and triply bottomed baryons.
+For singly charmed or bottomed baryons, however, the model calculation is not so good, since the two light quarks in such a baryon make the potential approximation no longer good enough.
+Especially for those baryons with two light quarks $u$ and $d$, the relative difference becomes much larger.
+For $\Lambda_c^+$ it reaches $\sim 7\%$.
 It is phenomenologically suggested that~\cite{SilvestreBrac:1996bg}, a three body force $C/(m_1m_2m_3)$ controlled by the constituent quark masses may improve the calculation for heavy flavor baryons, especially for the baryons with two light quarks.
-From the comparison with the calculation by Whitney {\it et al}~\cite{Whitney:2011aa} where the parameters for baryons are different from the ones for mesons, the quality of our calculation with a universal set of parameters for both mesons and baryons is only slightly reduced, the relative difference increases from $D_R<4.2\%$ to $6.3\%$.

 With the expansion method in a complete and orthogonal Hilbert space, we can calculate not only the baryon ground states but also the excited states.
 Table \ref{table4} shows the result for $\Omega_c[ssc]$. $\Omega_c^0$ and $\Omega_c^*(2770)^0$ are the ground states with $J^P=(1/2)^+$ and $(3/2)^+$, and the other five baryons are excited states.
-Their masses have been experimentally measured but the total spins and parities are not yet fixed.
+The masses of the excited states have been experimentally measured, but the total spins and parities are not yet fixed.
 From our model calculation, they are all $1P$ states with $J^P=(1/2)^-, (3/2)^-$ and $(5/2)^-$.
-The mass difference among them is mainly from the spin-orbit and spin-spin interactions.
-The expansion method in our calculation gives almost the same accuracy as for the ground states, the relative difference for the mass is $D_R<5.5\%$.
+The mass difference among the excited states is mainly from the spin-orbit and spin-spin interactions.
+The expansion method in our calculation guarantees the accuracy of the calculation, the relative difference for the masses is $D_R<4.3\%$.